Current class grade

 Choose the right tool

-If the syllabus mostly shows assignment scores like 18 out of 20 or 84 out of 100, this grade calculator is probably the right tool.
+If your teacher records scores like 18 out of 20, 42 out of 50, or 84 out of 100, this tool is usually the right fit.

 FAQ